friendly-bits/adblock-lean/README.md

 If you like adblock-lean and can benefit from it, then please leave a ⭐ (top right) and become a [stargazer](https://github.com/lynxthecat/adblock-lean/stargazers)!
 And feel free to post any feedback on the official OpenWrt thread [here](https://forum.openwrt.org/t/adblock-lean-set-up-adblock-using-dnsmasq-blocklist/157076).
 Thank you for your support.

+**FRIENDLY USER NOTICE:**  Current versions 19th September 2024 onwards, makes the switch to using raw formatted blocklists by default (still using Hagezi lists).
+Dnsmasq formatted lists are still supported.
+Raw lists have the benefit of smaller file size dowload, improvments in processing speed and reduced ram useage.
+On the first run after updating, adblock-lean will prompt you (y/n) to automotically convert Hagezi & OISD lists from dnsmasq format to raw format.
+For other lists, you can choose to find a raw formatted list or continue using dnsmasq formatted.
+You can always use ```service adblock-lean gen_config``` to generate a fresh configuration file if required.
+Visual example of raw ```blocklist_urls``` [Hagezi light raw](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/wildcard/light-onlydomains.txt)
+Visual example of dnsmasq formmatted ```dnsmasq_blocklist_urls``` [Hagezi light dnsmasq](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/dnsmasq/light.txt)

 adblock-lean is **highly optimized for RAM & CPU efficiency** during blocklist downloading & processing, and does not remain running in memory after each execution.  adblock-lean is designed to leverage the [major rewrite of the DNS server and domain handling code](https://thekelleys.org.uk/dnsmasq/CHANGELOG) associated with dnsmasq 2.86, that drastically improves dnsmasq performance and reduces memory foot-print.
 This facilitates the use of very large blocklists even for low spec, low performance devices.

 The default Hagezi dnsmasq format lists [hagezi](https://github.com/hagezi/dns-blocklists) are recommended to block as many _ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap"_ as possible, all while breaking as few websites as possible.
 Any other dnsmasq format lists of your choice can also be configured and used.